rehierl/html-outliner-spec/pseudocode.md

 * line 09: This will cause the algorithm to skip that element and any of its descendants.
 * line 29: This does not change which section is the last section in the outline.
-* line 48: currentOutlineTarget is the element being exited and is the sectioning content or sectioning root element at the root of the subtree for which the outline is being generated.
+* line 48: currentOutlineOwner is the element being exited and is the sectioning content or sectioning root element at the root of the subtree for which the outline is being generated.
 * line 51: Skip to the next step in the overall set of steps.
 (The walk is over)